Starts with the letter 'H'

 - HEXchess.
 Information about a commercial hexagonal chess variant.
 Author: Hans L. Bodlaender.

 - HEXchess Review.
-Missing description Author: Hans L. Bodlaender.
+Review of commercial three-player Chess variant.
+Author: Hans L. Bodlaender.

 - HexChess-Kirby's.
 Missing description (Cells: 313) By Steve Kirby.